Grace De La Rosa

 -----------------------------------

 Enjoyed the Christmas holiday with family and friends back home in Jacksonville, FL!
-Just got home from FL yesterday, and here I am today, getting my 5th treatment of chemo.
+Just got home yesterday, and here I am today, getting my 5th treatment of chemo.
 I slept through the first 6 hours of chemo at OPIS, and slept as soon as I got home.
 Slept for four days straight.
 Woke up only when I was served meals in bed and of course to use the bathroom.
 My in-laws were kind enough to take the kids back with them to enjoy the National Christmas Tree festival up in Washington, DC -- just 20 minutes from their home in Mt.
-Vernon.
-And the kids will stay the night with Grandma/pa and come back sometime on the 30th and stay the night with us.
+Vernon, VA.
+And the kids will stay the night with them, come back sometime on the 30th and in-laws will stay that night with us.
 Sadly, I didn't really get to see my in-laws since I was asleep for so long.

 -----------------------------------

 My wonderful husband David flushed out my port and unhooked me from the portable chemo pump this afternoon.
 I'm still extremely fatigued.
 Back to bed for the rest of the day.
 David woke me up just a few minutes prior to midnight to ring in the New Year with a sip of my favorite champagne -- Moet En Chandon's White Star.
-Too bad I couldn't really enjoy it because it was too cold for me and my lips started contorting into weird positions -- then went back to bed and slept.
-Guess you could say we had a very quiet New Year's Eve celebration. :-)
+Too bad I couldn't really enjoy it because my lips started contorting into weird positions from the cold temp-- then went back to bed and slept.
+We had a very quiet New Year's Eve celebration. :-)